Aliullah456/Aliullah456/README.md

-Hi, I'm Alivollah Mohammadi a jinoir mobile app developer, did my BS in computer science from International Islamic University Islamabad Pakistan.
+Hi, I'm Alivollah Mohammadi a junoir mobile app developer, did my BS in computer science from International Islamic University Islamabad Pakistan.
 I'm currently intrested to learn more about mobile application development.
 I'm currently growing and learning in my own field which is android using new tools, techniques, and being up to date.
 I'm looking to collaborate on solving new challanges and fixing new problems.